 The concept is pretty simple.
 At first, messaging apps were used primarily for the customer to contact businesses for support.
 This alleviated the need for making a phone call, sending an email, or visiting a website for a live chat.
 The customer simply popped into their messenger and fired off a question or request.

 This type of interaction worked so well, organizations realized they should reverse the flow of communication.
-Instead of waiting on a request or complaint from the customer, businesses now reach out proactively with product news, offers, or even simple holiday greetings All in the name of keeping their brand at the top of the customer’s mental list.
+Instead of waiting on a request or complaint from the customer, businesses now reach out proactively with product news, offers, or even simple holiday greetings.
+All in the name of keeping their brand at the top of the customer’s mental list.
+Now texting is available with some CRMs like Keap so even solopreneurs can capitalize on the trend from the same place they run their businesses.

-The concept of geofencing has been around for a while but’s it’s a relatively new notion in the mobile marketing world.
+The concept of geofencing has been around for a while but it’s a relatively new notion in the mobile marketing world.

 On the other side of things is a business, let’s call them “Ice Cream Shop.”
 The business designates its area (or “fence,” if you will) based on longitude and latitude.
 For the purposes of this explanation, let’s say their geofence is a 2-block radius of their shop.